owncloud/ios-legacy/user_manual/ios_app.rst

 Links button shows how many files you have shared by link.

-When you're in the Files view, slide any filename to the right to expose your file management options: Trash, Share, and the More button has options for Open With, Rename, Move, or mark as Favorite.
+When you're in the Files view, slide any filename to the right to expose your file management options: Trash, Share, and More.
+The More button has options for Open With, Rename, Move, Available Offline.

 .. image:: images/ios-slider.png
    :alt: Slide filename right to expose management options.

-The More button has different options for folders: Rename, Move, Download Folder, and Favorite.
+The More button has different options for folders: Rename, Move, Download Folder, and Available Offline.

 When you tap any file in the Files view it downloads to your iPhone or iPad, if it hasn't already been downloaded, and opens a preview.